szczyglis-dev/py-gpt/README.md

 # Accessibility

-Since version `2.2.8`, PyGPT has added beta support for disabled people and voice control.
-This may be very useful for blind people.
+PyGPT includes beta accessibility features and voice control, including options that can assist blind and visually impaired users.

 In the `Config / Accessibility` menu, you can turn on accessibility features such as: